 Ottomeyer, Hans, and Peter Pröschel, eds.
 Vergoldete Bronzen: Die Bronzearbeiten des Spätbarock und Klassizismus.
 Vol 1, Katalog der Bronzearbeiten (Munich: Klinkhardt & Biermann, 1986), p.
 40, fig. 1.2.5, ill.

 Sassoon, Adrian, and Gillian Wilson.
 Decorative Arts: A Handbook of the Collection of the J. Paul Getty Museum (Malibu: J. Paul Getty Museum, 1986), p.
 36, no. 78.

 Ronfort, Jean-Nérée.
 "André-Charles Boulle: die Bronzearbeiten und seine Werkstatt im Louvre."
 In Vergoldete Bronzen: Die Bronzearbeiten des Spätbarock und Klassizismus.
 Hans Ottomeyer and Peter Pröschel, eds.
-(Munich, 1986), vol. 1, p.
-40, vol. 2, p.
+2 vols.
+(Munich: Klinkhardt & Biermann, 1986), vol. 1, p.
+40; vol. 2, p.
 478.

-Droth, Martina, and Penelope Curtis, eds.
-Taking Shape: Finding Sculpture in the Decorative Arts, exh. cat.
-(Leeds, Henry Moore Foundation; Los Angeles: J. Paul Getty Museum, 2009), p.
-169 (entry by Katie Smith).
+Scott, Katie.
+"Figure and Ornament: Note on the Late Baroque Art Industry."
+In Taking Shape: Finding Sculpture in the Decorative Arts, exh. cat.
+Martina Droth et al., eds.
+(Leeds: Henry Moore Institute; Los Angeles: J. Paul Getty Museum, 2009), p.
+169, fig. 2.

 Bremer-David, Charissa, ed.
 Paris: Life & Luxury in the Eighteenth Century, exh. cat.
 (Los Angeles: The J. Paul Getty Museum, 2011), pp. 24-25, 118, no. 16.